 - When targeting link metrics (authority, reliability, anchor text, etc.) search engines cannot determine if the information is on a single page or multiple pages.

 - When ranking search results, engines have trouble deciding which entry is the most relevant.

 - The indexing of your website is compromised because engines lose time searching for duplicate pages, articles or blogs.

 - If you’re accused of being a repeat offender in copying intellectual material, your site could be reported for content plagiarism and removed from organic results.

 As a consequence, it’s important to avoid plagiarism in all forms.
-Writers should routinely use online plagiarism checkers before submitting their work.
+Writers should routinely use online plagiarism scanners before submitting their work.
 Good plagiarism checkers like the ones below should be part of every writer’s and editor’s workflow.